vdellamea/jamulus-server-remote/README.md

 The rest of this README refers to Ubuntu, but it should be easily adaptable to other Linux platforms.

 ## Quick install

+The below commands are also summarized in https://github.com/vdellamea/jamulus-server-remote/blob/main/QUICK-INSTALL.md for super-quick installation on Ubuntu 18.04.

 Be sure to have zip:

 `sudo apt-get install zip`